All aboardBergen – gateway to the fjords

 Another optional excursion takes you to the working Lindesnes Lighthouse, which marks Norway’s southernmost point.
 See the beacon that has been guiding seafarers to safety on dark nights since the early 20th century and learn about the site’s long history, which goes all the way back to 1656.

 Back on the ship, we’ll end our cruise on a high note with a farewell dinner.
-Take this chance to swap stories and show photos to your fellow travellers one last time.
+Take this chance to swap stories and show photos to your fellow travelers one last time.

-From the south to the north, and back down to the south, reflect on your journey as you watch our approach to our last port of call, Oslo, in the early morning
+From the south to the north, and back down to the south, reflect on your journey as you watch our approach to our last port of call, Oslo, in the early morning.
+Say your goodbyes to the crew before you disembark.

 You’ve sailed on The North Cape Express, exploring Norway’s coastal cities and villages all the way to the top of the European continent.
 During the journey, you’ll have experienced Norway’s varied climate, seen majestic mountains and fjords, and maybe gazed up in awe at the Northern Lights once or several times.